-We are a leading fintech platform in China committed to facilitating effective, transparent, secure and fast connections between underserved individual borrowers and financial institutions funding partners.
-We operate a highly secure and open platform with a comprehensive risk management system and a proprietary and effective risk assessment model which employs advanced big data analytics and sophisticated algorithms to accurately assess the risk profiles of potential borrowers.
+We and the VIE Group are a leading fintech platform in China committed to facilitating effective, transparent, secure and fast connections between underserved individual borrowers and financial institutions funding partners.
+We and the VIE Group operate a highly secure and open platform with a comprehensive risk management system and a proprietary and effective risk assessment model which employs advanced big data analytics and sophisticated algorithms to accurately assess the risk profiles of potential borrowers.
 Our and the VIE Group's online platform embraces significant opportunities presented by a financial system that leaves many creditworthy individuals underserved.
 We and the VIE Group provide borrowers with fast and convenient access to credit at affordable and competitive rates.
 We and the VIE Group do not use our and the VIE Group's own capital to invest in loans facilitated through our and the VIE Group's platform in Mainland China.

-We and the VIE Group offer loan products with fixed terms and repayment schedules generally ranging from RMB500 to RMB50,000 via our and the VIE Group's apps and our and the VIE Group's website.
-We and the VIE Group strategically focused on facilitating mid-to long-term consumer loans, as we and the VIE Group believe such loan products are best positioned to generate attractive returns, and at the same time, capture the financing needs of quality borrowers.
-In 2021 approximately 3,408,187 borrowings were facilitated on our and the VIE Group's platform, with an aggregate loan origination volume of approximately RMB21.9 billion (US\$3.4 billion).
+We and the VIE Group offer loan products with fixed terms and repayment schedules generally ranging from RMB500 to RMB60,000 via our and the VIE Group's apps and our and the VIE Group's website.
+We and the VIE Group strategically focused on facilitating mid-to long-term consumer loans, as we and the VIE Group believe such loan products facilitated by us and the VIE Group are best positioned to generate attractive returns, and at the same time, capture the financing needs of quality borrowers.
+In 2022, approximately 5,651,853 borrowings were facilitated on our and the VIE Group's platform, with an aggregate loan origination volume of approximately RMB55.5 billion (US\$8.0 billion).

-Historically, we and the VIE Group helped investors on our and the VIE Group's platform to allocate their assets into different consumer loan products through our and the VIE Group's apps.
-Since the third quarter of 2019, we and the VIE Group started to expand our and the VIE Group's investor base of individuals to institutional funding partners, including banks, trusts and microcredit companies.
+Historically, we and the VIE Group helped investors on our and the VIE Group's platform to allocate their assets into different consumer loan products facilitated by us and the VIE Group through our and the VIE Group's apps.
+Since the third quarter of 2019, we and the VIE Group started to expand our and the VIE Group's investor base of individuals to institutional funding partners, including commercial banks, consumer finance companies, trusts and microcredit companies.
 We and the VIE Group completed the transition of our and the VIE Group's funding model in April 2020, with new loans only funded by institutional funding partners.
-The outstanding loan balance of our and the VIE Group's legacy P2P lending business has been reduced to zero as of November 2020.
-In 2021, we and the VIE Group had 22 institutional funding partners and they invested an aggregate investment volume of RMB21.9 billion (US\$3.4 billion).
+The outstanding loan balance of our and the VIE Group's legacy P2P lending business has been reduced to zero in November 2020.
+In 2022, we and the VIE Group had 44 institutional funding partners and they invested an aggregate investment volume of RMB55.5 billion (US\$8.0 billion).

-Our and the VIE Group's net revenue increased by 36.9% from RMB1,300.2 million in 2020 to RMB1,780.5 million (US\$279.4 million) in 2021.
-Our net income increased by 87.0% from RMB250.1 million in 2020 to RMB467.8 million (US\$73.4 million) in 2021.
+Our and the VIE Group's net revenue increased by 83.7% from RMB1,780.5 million in 2021 to RMB3,271.4 million (US\$474.3 million) in 2022.
+Our net income increased by 152.3% from RMB467.8 million in 2021 to RMB1,180.2 million (US\$171.1 million) in 2022.